hspaay/iotc.isy99/README.md

 ## Usage

-Configure the publisher as described above and run it as described in the iotc.golang library.
+Configure the publisher as described above and run it as described in the iotdomain-go library.
 This will automatically discover insteon devices on the gateway, publish their discover and their current value.
 Switches can be controlled with a $set command.